mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 In that code, if you would get a `{ value: 3, done: true }` object from the `iterator.next()` call, the 3 would also never appear in the console.

 That's because before `console.log(element)` gets called, we first have a `!result.done` condition.
-Since the condition is false for the `{ value: 3, done: true }` object, `while` body would not be executed for the number 3.
+Since this condition is false for the `{ value: 3, done: true }` object, `while` body would not be executed for the number 3.

 So the rule is fairly simple - do you want a value to appear in a `for ... of` loop? `yield` it!